 We’ll keep this simple.

-The two main types of whisky you’re likely to come across are blended and single malt.
+When thinking about which whisky to drink, there are two main types you’re likely to come across, blended and single malt.

 Blended whiskies make up 90% of the whisky in Scotland and include famous brands such as Johnny Walker, Chivas Regal, and The Famous Grouse.
 They’re made from a mixture of whiskies from different distillers.

 Whereas single malts are made by brands such as Glenmorangie, Laphroaig, and Aberfeldy.
 These whiskies are from one distiller and are often perceived as a more refined and luxurious drink.
 Though you don’t need to believe this: a lot of people argue it’s sheer snobbery and has nothing to do with the taste.

 Which one you choose is up to you and your budget.
 And if you still can’t decide, just go by your instincts.

 A lot of macho whisky drinkers claim you should never add water because it dilutes the flavour.